Creating Your First React Component is EASY

 }

-Imagecomponent because the returned code is only written in a single line, in contrast with theAppcomponent where we had to use parentheses because the code spaned more than one line.
+Imagecomponent because the returned code is only written in a single line, in contrast with theAppcomponent where we had to use parentheses because the code spanned more than one line.

 Using the Image Component in App

-Next, letβs use the image component in App, we can call it as a normal function inside of the returned html, but there is a more optimized way which using this tags syntax <Image/>.
+Next, let’s use it in App.
+We can call it as we call a normal function inside of the returned HTML, but there is a more optimized way to do it, which is using this tag syntax <Image/>.

 return <img alt="Blog post image" src="https://picsum.photos/500/400" />;